Das Boot: Sets and models

 Throughout the filming, the actors were forbidden to go out in sunlight, to create the pallor of men who seldom saw the sun during their missions.
 The actors went through intensive training to learn how to move quickly through the narrow confines of the vessel.

 Special camera

 Most of the interior shots were filmed using a hand-held Arriflex of cinematographer Jost Vacano's design to convey the claustrophobic atmosphere of the boat.
 It had two gyroscopes to provide stability, a different and smaller scale solution than the Steadicam, so that it could be carried throughout the interior of the mock-up.

-Historical accuracy

-Wolfgang Petersen created the film based on Buchheim's novel of the same name with several alterations to the plot and characters.